 Ramsey’s murder remains unsolved, so we may never know the truth, but her parents — even after they were cleared as suspects in her death — were vilified for “making her a target.”

-Why was this child in a pink cowboy hat and a full face of makeup controversial, viewed as wearing too much makeup for an innocent child, as trying to look too “sexy”?
+Why was JonBenét, often pictured in a full face of makeup and colorful outfits with sequins and pink cowboy hats controversial, viewed as wearing too much makeup for an innocent child, as trying to look too “sexy”?

 But this child, also in a pink cowboy hat and a full face of makeup, is “impressive and magical”?